feedbackbird/plugin-craftcms/README.md

 ## Requirements

-This plugin requires Craft CMS 4.4.0 or later, and PHP 8.0.2 or later.
+This plugin requires Craft CMS v3.4, v4.0 and v5.0 or later, and PHP 8.0.2 or later.

 ## Installation